Crypto-APIs/Java-Library/README.md

 System.out.println(res.getResponse());
 ```

-If the queried createTransaction exists it will print the following (error object will be null):
+If the queried transaction exists it will print the following:

 ```json
  {